 I never got involved in community service in high school and had no plans to do so in college.
 It wasn’t until my roommate and best friend came home from an Alpha Phi Omega service project that I became interested.
 The smile he wore was one I didn’t see from him very often, and he told me for about two weeks how great it was.
 I joined the next semester and learned that doing helpful things is addicting.
 Once you get a taste of that feeling you get from helping others, you can’t help but keep doing it.
 That then drove me to join Raider Relief, work with the Regula Center and more.

-When I went to Thailand last summer to study abroad, I had the opportunity to partner with Clean the World.
+When I went to Thailand in the summer of 2012 to study abroad, I had the opportunity to partner with Clean the World.
 They were looking to do their first international expansion, and we were in charge of the feasibility study.
 During those six weeks we did market research, had meetings with real estate agents and legal firms and did a lot of other work.
 It was really cool to be on the other side of the world getting that much hands-on experience.

 Marketing Principles was my first marketing-heavy class, so learning about all the different aspects of marketing was a lot of fun.
 Plus, for our final project we had to make up a marketing plan to partner any product with Project(RED).
 My group chose Volkswagen and our final project was the winning presentation.